athingforjaz/dailyblog/README.md

 Clone & run `rails server` from command line, then visit localhost:3000/blogs/ in your browser.

 ## Notes 11/12/2020
+Morning:
 - Changed method for /blogs/new form to "post"
 - Added authenticity token stuff in the same form
 - This was previously working as a "get" with a .save, but wanted to try a new method.

+Afternoon:
+- Added /notes
+- Currently in the process of figuring out fetch in JavaScript to post a note using shift + enter